 |Unit of Instruction||What Tales Tell|

-Compare and contrast the experience of reading a story, drama, or poem to listening to or viewing an audio, video, or live version of the text, including contrasting what they see and hear when reading the text to what they perceive when they listen or watch.
+LAFS.6.RL.3.7 – Compare and contrast the experience of reading a story, drama, or poem to listening to or viewing an audio, video, or live version of the text, including contrasting what they “see” and “hear” when reading the text to what they perceive when they listen or watch.

 |Learning Targets and Learning Criteria|

-Students will begin brainstorming and writing their own Greek Myth.
+Students will begin drafting their own story in the style on a Greek myth.